 Within are pictures and tips on replacing your power window motor.
 It involves drilling some small holes in the inner door panel to access and remove the window motor rivets.
-This procedure does not involve having to remove the regulator or regulator spring that many people find dangerous.
+This procedure does not involve having to remove the regulator or regulator spring that many people find dangerous (STOP!
+Don't drill out those big rivets!).
 Use any information provided at your own risk.

 Caution: The panel is made of Sheet Molded Compound (SMC) that has fibers embedded in it.
 Consider protection (as you would for handling fiberglass) for your skin, eyes and lungs during drilling and handling.
 There can also be some sharp edges inside the door, so be careful.